ashejim/C769/_build/html/_sources/task2.md

 ### Methodology

 In this section, you must

-1. Identify a "standard" methodology used to plan the project, e.g., ADDIE or SLDC.
+1. Identify a "standard" methodology used to plan the project, e.g., ADDIE or SDLC.
 2. Describe the project steps to be completed in each phase of the methodology, e.g., analysis, design, etc.
 Step 2 will provide a detailed implementation plan outline in section A2.
 Relate it to a "standard" methodology if using a less known methodology.

 (task2:F)=
 ### Goals, Objects, & Deliverables

 For this section,

 1. Provide a table outlining project goals, objectives, and deliverables.
 2. Separate from the table, describe each listed goal and objective.